 The related but distinct CYP26 clan includes retinoic acid hydroxylases, and the related cyanobacterial CYP120A1 is also a retinoid acid hydroxylase (Alder et al., 2009).

-Xiphosura is the only lineage of Chelicerates where CYP16 sequences are found, in Limulus polyphemus and Carcinoscorpius rotundicaudia.
+Xiphosura is the only lineage of Chelicerates where CYP16 clan sequences are found.
 In myriapods, there is a CYP16 clan sequence in Strigamia maritima (but no evidence in the TSA of Scolopendra dehaani, GBIM01), and no evidence in the millipedes Chamberlinius hualienensis (TSA) Helicorthomorpha holstii or Trigoniulus corallinus (genomes, JAAFCF01 and JAAFCE01).
+CYP16 clan sequences are also found in copepods and decapods, as well as barnacles and ostracods.
+Their abundance in the TSA of Copepoda and Cirripedia suggests a relatively high expression in those groups of Crustacea.
+The presence of sequences from the CYP16 clan is restricted in insects to Archaeognatha and some Zygentoma (partial sequence found in Atelura formicaria) and Odonata.

 In all cases, there is a single CYP16 sequence in each species, indicating that despite the multiple losses in arthropods, the CYP16 homologs are highly conserved and do not appear to bloom as seen in all other clans.